anamahmedshamsi12/Life-Metrics-/README.md

 >![Professional Life Decisions](report%20images/screenshots/professional_mode_decisions.png)
 >Decision selection interface in Professional Mode, presenting realistic workplace-related choices at each check-in.
 Each decision represents a trade-off commonly encountered in professional settings, and selecting an option advances the simulation, updates life metrics, and records the action in the decision log to reflect cumulative behavioral patterns.

-## Installation Instructions
-If we wanted to run this project locally, what would we need to do?
-If we need to get API key's include that information, and also command line startup commands to execute the project.
-If you have a lot of dependencies, you can also include a requirements.txt file, but make sure to include that we need to run `pip install -r requirements.txt` or something similar.

 >## Running the Project Locally

 This project runs as a local Flask web application and does not require any API keys.